ReactiveCircus/android-emulator-runner/README.md

 ## Can I use this action on Linux VMs?

-The short answer is yes but it's expected to be a much worse experience (on some newer API levels it might not work at all) than running it on macOS.
+The short answer is yes but on Github-hosted Linux runners it's expected to be a much worse experience (on some newer API levels it might not work at all) than running it on macOS.
+You can get it running much faster on self-hosted Linux runners but only if the underlying instances support KVM (which most don't).

 For a longer answer please refer to [this issue](https://github.com/ReactiveCircus/android-emulator-runner/issues/46).